Preksha-Dadoo/parameter_optimization/README.md

  ```bash
 pip install -r requirements.txt
  ```
-3.Add your dataset (result.csv) to the project folder.
+3.Add your dataset (red-winequality.csv) to the project folder.

 4.Run the Jupyter Notebook